changsin/pytranslator/README.md

-# pytranslator
+# ExcelTranslator
-translator using Google Translate API in Python
+A simple python utility for translating texts in an Excel